codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 - It checks if the URL can be accessed by opening the URL in a `try` block.
 - It then checks if the URL is from CNN's website (CNN holds their text in divs) and provides the HTML tags and classes that contain the main news articles for those sites.
 - If the URL isn’t from CNN, it grabs all the paragraph tags from that site.
-- BeautifulSoup is then used to scrape the HTML from the URL, and a title and body text are extracted from the URL using the HTML tags specified.
+- It uses BeautifulSoup to scrape the HTML from the URL, and extract the title and body text from the URL.
-- The results are returned in the form of a tuple.
+- It returns the results as a tuple.
-- If the URL failed to be scraped, the exception that arises is returned in order to be displayed to the user.
+- If the URL can't be scraped, it returns an error message in place of the title and paragraphs.

 ## Adding the HTML for the Results Page

 Next we will add the HTML for the results web page.
-Inside the `templates` folder, create a file called `results_page.html` and paste the following lines of code in it:
+Inside the `templates` folder, create a file called `results_page.html` and paste the following code into it:

 ```html
 <!DOCTYPE html>